-Ami Yisrael ("My people Israel") is a Sabbath keeping, Torah pursuant Hebrew Roots fellowship located in East Texas.
+Ami Yisrael ("My people Israel") is a Sabbath keeping, Torah pursuant Hebrew Roots fellowship located in Longview, Texas.
 We are firmly grounded on the teachings and example of Yeshua the Messiah (Jesus Christ).
 Over 3500 years ago, God gave His Torah - instructions for a happy and meaningful life - to His people Israel so that they - as a people - could be an example of the blessings and benefits that come when nations and people follow the God of Abraham, Isaac, and Jacob.
 Over the years Israel added to, took from, changed, and forsook this beautiful set of instructions, and as a result, the Israelites were scattered to the four winds.

 Roughly 2000 years ago God sent His Word - Messiah Yeshua - to re-establish the proper application of Torah and to redirect the Hebraic walk back to what God had given Abraham.
 His students - the disciples - were commissioned to follow in His footsteps, announcing the gospel of restoration and teaching this walk to the thousands of Jewish and non-Jewish people who came to believe that Yeshua was indeed the long expected Messiah, the Savior of His people.